How do I use the Activity Grader?

-Open the Activity Grader by opening the Performance tool and clicking an activity header in Gradebook.
-For example, you could click Introduction Assignment in the Gradebook shown here.
+Open the Activity Grader by opening the Gradebook tool and clicking an activity header in Grades.

 Activity Grader tabs